The Mega V is a desktop-size CNC router from MillRight CNC, an American brand that makes CNC routers and accessories.

 MellowPine is reader-supported.
 When you buy through links on my site, I may earn an affiliate commission at no extra cost to you.

 MillRight CNC Mega V Review

-I reviewed Mega V after thoroughly evaluating it on the basis of its size, machining ability, rigidity, accessories, software package, ease of installation, customer service, and upgradability.
+In this Millright CNC review, I have reviewed Mega V after thoroughly evaluating it on the basis of its size, machining ability, rigidity, accessories, software package, ease of installation, customer service, and upgradability.

 |Mega V||Work Area||Footprint (depth x width)|

 |Plasma Version||35” x 35” x 3.75”||43” x 48”|

 MillRight Mega V Standard model has a footprint of 27" x 33" that provides you with a work envelope of 19” x 19” with a maximum Z-axis travel of 3.75 inches.

 Whereas the Mega V XL model has a footprint of 42" x 48" with a work envelope of 35” x 35” and a maximum Z-axis travel of 3.75 inches.

 The weight of the standard and XL models depends upon the bed type, but generally, they have a weight of around 100 lbs and 175 lbs respectively.

 The plasma version has a work envelope identical to that of the XL model with a slightly greater footprint of 43” x 48”.